Matthew-Man/mark-react-proj--component-tree/README.md

 git clone https://github.com/WeAreAcademy/mark-react-proj--component-tree.git
 ```

-Then, change into the new directory and install the files:
+Then, change into the new directory and install the dependencies:

 ```bash
 cd mark-react-proj--component-tree